UPDATE - SCED 580 - College Science Teaching - - August 20th - Location: PH1 # 140 - - Time: 12:00 noon to 4:00 pm

 Congratulations!
 Dr. James Kisiel and graduate student Mary Nowak for being featured in the "CSULB Inside" magazine.
 Dr. Kisiel is the principal investigator for the Keck grant, a two-year project titled “Developing Engaging and Effective Practice: Advancing STEM Education via University-Community Collaborations”. read more

-Dr. Chuck Kopczak, Curator of Ecology at the California Science Center, and recent graduate of the Science Education MS (Informal Education Option) has recently published research based on his Masters thesis.
+Dr. Chuck Kopczak, Curator of Ecology at the California Science Center, graduate of the Science Education MS (Informal Education Option) has recently published research based on his Masters thesis.
 The paper, Families Talking about Ecology at Touch Tanks, was featured in the January 2015 issue of Environmental Education Research, and was co-authored with Dr. Jim Kisiel (Dr. Kopczak’s thesis advisor) and their colleague Dr. Shawn Rowe of Oregon State University.

 Hi and welcome to the Department of Science Education.
 We have just moved into the new Hall of Science Building and are so excited about our new space!
 We hope that this website provides you with information and answers to your questions regarding our program.
 If we can be of assistance, please give us a call at 562/985-4801.